raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 ## Reaction game

 There are so many things that you can make from a motor.
-Why not make a piece of moving art, a motorised scene from history, a winch, or maybe a completely new idea?
+Why not make a piece of moving art, a motorised scene from history, a winch, or maybe your own completely new creation?

 Have a go at this simple reaction game and then try to make something of your own.